FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 GA — General Agents

 General agents (GAs) may contract under an FMO, IMO, NMO, or MGA.
-This contract typically allows them to have their own sub-agents and likely has production requirements an agent needs to meet to maintain their status as a GA.
+This contract typically allows them to have their own sub-agents/downlines (potentially in the form of an agency) and likely has production requirements an agent needs to meet to maintain their status as a GA.These production requirements typically aren’t as high as those for MGAs.

-Like good MGAs, good GAs will provide their agents with some training and support, but likely not on the same level as an FMO/IMO/NMO.
+Like good MGAs, good GAs will provide their agents with some training and support but likely not on the same level as an FMO/IMO/NMO.
 Again, this is simply because they don’t have as many resources as the larger organizations (i.e., time, money, staff members, etc.).

 ● ● ●

 When it comes down to it, picking a marketing organization to partner with should be like picking the bank you do business with.
-You want someone whom you like and trust; someone whom can do their part that’s needed for both of you to succeed; and someone whom you enjoy working with.
+You want someone whom you like and trust; someone who can do their part that’s needed for both of you to succeed; and someone whom you enjoy working with.
 The rest doesn’t matter so much AFAWAC (as far as we are concerned).

 Not affiliated with or endorsed by Medicare or any government agency.